 We want you walking from the moment you leave the hospital.
 Bottom line…the faster you are up and moving, the faster you will recover.
 The faster you walk the faster you will feel better.

 Get in some walking or other physical exercise every day.
 Start out slowly and build up gradually.
-A simple walking program is a good place to start if you have not been physically active before surgery.
+A simple walking program is a good place to start if you have not been physically active before Lap-band surgery.
 Start out walking for 5 or 10 minutes and build gradually to 30 minutes per day.
 After your recovery as you lose weight, you will likely find a more effective calorie burning activity that you enjoy.
-Our fitness section is a good place to learn how to start an exercise program.

 Showers are okay.
 Do not rub the bandages vigorously with a washcloth.
 Blot the bandages dry with a towel after a shower.
 No underwater submersion of the incisions or swimming for two weeks (no baths, swimming or hot tubs).
 Sitting in the tub with the incisions above water is okay.

 We like to avoid vomiting because vomiting can cause the stomach lining to thicken leading to more vomiting.
 If you are vomiting stop eating and drinking for two hours.
 Then begin to drink some warm clear liquids (hot tea) again.
 Sip the liquid, you must drink it very slowly.
 If you vomit again, stop drinking for four hours and try clear liquids again.
-If you cannot tolerate clear liquids without vomiting, please call your surgeon immediately.
+If you cannot tolerate clear liquids without vomiting, please call your Lap-band surgeon immediately.
 Prolonged vomiting for more than 12 hours is not normal.
-Contact your doctor if this occurs.
-Sometimes the pain medicine (Vicodin) can cause nausea and vomiting, if this is the case please call your doctor's office and request a different medication, or stop taking it and use Tylenol or Advil instead.
-Remember, you must remain on a liquid diet the first two weeks after surgery.
+Contact your Lap-band surgeon or your general practitioner if this occurs.
+Contact or go to a hospital if they are not available.
+Sometimes the pain medicine (Vicodin) can cause nausea and vomiting, if this is the case please call your doctor’s office and request a different medication, or stop taking it and use Tylenol or Advil instead.
+Remember, you must remain on a liquid diet the first two weeks after Lap-band surgery.
 This means you must avoid all solid foods, including the solids such as meat and vegetables in soups.